MrWazaby/searloc/CONTRIBUTING.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Commit messages
+Please use conventional commit messages.
+This helps us to automatically generate a changelog and release notes.

+More information can be found in the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/).